Continuous monitoring of natural gas (or propane) and carbon monoxide in a commercial kitchen.

 NOTE: If the energy source for the gas appliances is propane, replace the ESH-A-CCH4-100 with an ESH-A-C3H8-100 with an internal propane sensor and mount the device in close proximity to the appliances but at 6 inches from the floor.
 Propane gas is heavier than air and will pool in low lying areas.

-The LPT-M with the CO sensor should be installed inside the room at breathing level 1.2 to 1.8 m (4 to 6 feet) off the ground, in close proximity to the gas appliances and where people tend to be while working; this is the height range in which most humans breathe.
+The LPT-M with the CO sensor should be installed inside the room at breathing level 4 to 6 ft / 1.2 to 1.8 m off the ground, in close proximity to the gas appliances and where people tend to be while working; this is the height range in which most humans breathe.

 The LPT-M has three gas alarm setpoints, LOW, MID and HIGH, for each gas channel and 1 dry contact relay rated 30V @ 2 amps.
 If incomplete combustion of the natural gas causes carbon monoxide and the ventilation system is inadequate or malfunctions and there is a buildup of the toxic gas, the LPT-M will detect the increase in the gas level according to the gas alarm setpoints and will activate its internal buzzer.

 Natural gas is a highly flammable gas that is made of mostly methane.
 The ESH-A-CCH4-100 remote methane sensor should be mounted near the ceiling above the hood fans.
 Methane gas is lighter than air and will concentrate in high places.
 If there were to be a natural gas leak, the gas would rise towards the ceiling and the methane sensor would detect the increase in the gas level according to the gas alarm setpoints configured in the LPT-M and it would send a signal to the LPT-M which in turn would activate its internal buzzer.